awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

-To improve the MPL Consumer data key caching experience, when using the Hierarchy Keyring, we need to allow caching across KeyStores/KMS Clients/KMS Keys.
+To improve the MPL Consumer data key caching experience, when using the Hierarchy Keyring, we need to allow caching across Key Stores/KMS Clients/KMS Keys.

-To facilitate Caching across KeyStores/KMS Clients/KMS Keys, we MUST break the Cryptographic Materials Cache (CMC) out of the Hierarchy Keyring.
+To facilitate Caching across Key Stores/KMS Clients/KMS Keys, we MUST break the Cryptographic Materials Cache (CMC) out of the Hierarchy Keyring.